In the June issue of Counsel Magazine, Oliver Sanders QC interviews Professor Sarah Green, the new...

-Chambers has a strong and varied team of qualified mediators and barristers ready and willing to undertake mediation work in all areas of practice.
+Chambers has a strong and varied team of qualified mediators, arbitrators and barristers ready and willing to undertake mediation work in all areas of practice.

 Mediation is an informal, flexible process with the added advantage of being confidential and ‘without prejudice’.
 It works in the majority of cases if the parties want it to work.
 Where successful, it produces an agreement which both parties want, not a result imposed by a Court, which may satisfy neither side.
 It saves costs.
 It avoids the emotional expense of litigation.
 It cuts out the risks entailed in litigating.
 It can help maintain business and personal relationships that might otherwise be undermined by the tensions of litigation.
 It can be arranged, and concluded, quickly.